-(3) Excludes Delta Supply Surcharge, which will be suspended for 2013 and 2014.(4) Full service treated water rates are the sum of the applicable Supply Rate, System Access Rate, Water Stewardship Rate, System Power Rate and Treatment Surcharge.
+(3) Full service treated water rates are the sum of the applicable Supply Rate, System Access Rate, Water Stewardship Rate, System Power Rate and Treatment Surcharge.

-(54) Full service untreated water rates are the sum of the applicable Supply Rate, System Access Rate, Water Stewardship Rate and System Power Rate.
+(4) Full service untreated water rates are the sum of the applicable Supply Rate, System Access Rate, Water Stewardship Rate and System Power Rate.

-\$119.2 million in fiscal year 2010-11, \$133.9 million in fiscal year 2011-12 and 12, \$144.0 million in fiscal year 2012-13.13, and \$154.0 million in 2013-14.
-Based on the adopted rates and charges, the RTS is projected to generate \$162 million in fiscal year 2014-15, and \$155.5 million in fiscal year 2015-16.
+and charges, the RTS is projected to generate \$162 million in fiscal year 2014-15, and \$155.5 million in fiscal year 2015-16.